Wichelstowe Sports Hub

 Where will the road access go, will there be enough parking?.
 I hope not through Wroughton village

-Jan asked about 1 month agoThe car park will be accessed from the existing junction on Foxham Way and has been sized based on experience of similar facilities elsewhere.
+Jan asked 3 months agoThe car park will be accessed from the existing junction on Foxham Way and has been sized based on experience of similar facilities elsewhere.
 It is hoped that the hub will be used by lots of Wichelstowe residents who can walk and cycle to the site and it is also a relatively short walk/cycle from Old Town and Wroughton.

 -